rancher/distros-test-framework/docs/development.md

 - ${TAGTEST}               name of the tag function from suite ( -tags=upgradesuc or -tags=upgrademanual )
 - ${TESTCASE}              name of the testcase to run
 - ${DEPLOYWORKLOAD}        true or false to deploy workload
+- ${DELETEWORKLOAD}        true or false to delete workload that is deployed.
+Only applicable if DEPLOYWORKLOAD=true
 - ${CMD}                   command to run
 - ${VALUE}                 value to check on host
 - ${INSTALLTYPE}           type of installation (version or commit) + desired value